 - Small: 9″ x 12″ x1/2″ – 3.10 oz

 - Youth: 7″ x 11″ x 1/2″ – 2.30 oz

 Besides hiking, you can actually use these around the home.
 They make great knee pads when working in the garden or around the house.
-I love having items with multiple purposes!
+I love having items for multiple purposes!

 The company, Simple Outdoors Solutions, is registered with the BBB and Ethical Arizona and makes their gear in Flagstaff, Arizona—definitely Made in America.
 The seats are available on their site and locations listed there as well.